immutables/immutables.github.io/immutable.md

 Calling lazy attribute from derived or default is _not always safe_, it will make no sense as it will made lazy value an eagerly computed, moreover, if lazy value is in turn uses in computation one of those default or derived attribute, then it may found it uninitialized.

-Implementation of lazy attributes is very similar to the way scala does this.
-Currently this implementation strategy suffers from the problem described in [Scala SIP-20](http://docs.scala-lang.org/sips/pending/improved-lazy-val-initialization.html).
-If you ever reproduce this with _Immutables_, you will be a "lucky" one: cyclic dependency need to be introduced between different immutable objects, which only could happen if you are mixing immutable objects with mutable/static/thread-local state.
+Implementation of lazy attributes is very similar to the way they implemented in older scala version.
+Currently this implementation strategy potentially suffers from the problem described in [Scala SIP-20](http://docs.scala-lang.org/sips/pending/improved-lazy-val-initialization.html).
+On the other hand, problem could only happen if you are mixing immutable objects with mutable/static/thread-local state: cyclic dependency need to be introduced between different immutable objects.

 <a name="check-method"></a>
 ### Precondition check method